Flying-S-Ranch/readme-generator/README.md

 - [Questions](#Questions)

 ## Installation
-No installation required
+sample installation

 ## Usage
-Click on the photos to learn more about each of my projects
+sample usage

 ## Credits
-A tutor helped me with the CSS code
+sample credits

 ## License
-This project is covered under the MIT License license.
+This project is covered under the GNU GPLv3 license.

 ## Contributing
-Developers can contribute by looking up the repository on my Github profile
+sample contributions

 ## Tests
-Open the inspector to see the code
+sample tests

 ## Questions
-To get in touch with any questions, visit my <a href="https://github.com/flying-s-ranch"> Github Profile </a> or send an <a href="mailto:samleashrauner@gmail.com">email</a>
+To get in touch with any questions, visit my <a href="https://github.com/flying-s-ranch"> Github Profile </a> or send an <a href="mailto:sam@sam.com">email</a>